fweiss/pi-rover/README.md

 A POC for robotic vehicle on Rasperry Pi Zero and Python

+## Hardware
+- Raspberry Pi Zero W V1.1
+- Kingston SDC4/16GB Micro SD card
+- Sparkfun Pi Servo Shield - DEV-14328
+- Pan-tilt kit
+- Tower Pro Micro Servo SG90 9 g

+### SG90 specs
+I've found that (at least the ones I got) are rather crappy.
+They are highly non-linear.

+- 5 V
+- 20 ms (50 Hz) PWM base
+- Pulse width encoding:
+- 1.0 ms: -90 degrees CCW (left)
+- 1.5 ms: 0 degrees (middle)
+- 2.0 ms: 90 degrees CW (right)

+Note: The linearity of these cheap servos is very poor.

+### PCA9685 specs
+This is actually designed for LED PWM control, but can be used for servo.
+It can control 16 output channels.
+PWM control for each channel is 12-bit (4096 steps).

+Drive capability at 5 V:
+- 25 mA sink open drain/totem pole
+- 10 mA source totem pole

+Internal 25 MHz oscillator.
+Power on reset sets output to LOW.

 ## Pi Zero W basics
 Login via ssh:

+``ssh root@raspberrypi0-wifi.local``

 ``ssh pi:raspberry@raspberry.local``

+> Wait about 60 s for the RPI0Z to boot up, when the green LED stops flashing.

 ## File sharing
 In order to use IntelliJ on Mac, set up a share.